How To Set Up Direct Deposits

 Please note that these deposits are processed using the Automated Clearing House (ACH) network, which does not process on weekends or holidays.
 To learn more about your company's payroll schedule, talk to your human resources department about their operating hours and holidays.

-Can I get a direct deposit from from Amplify?
+Can I get a direct deposit from Amplify?

 In the rare case that your employer does not provide the necessary paperwork, you can supply your paperwork using the Amplify Credit Union Direct Deposit Agreement Form.
 We have provided our institution name and routing number in the attached PDF.
 Click on the image below to download the form.